kwodzicki/TAMU_Thesis_KRW/README.md

 documents in the Data/ directory, one at a time to compare the LaTeX code to the PDF output.
 This will help you to understand some of the LaTeX commands and what they do.

+## Updates
+Check back periodically to make sure that you have the latest version of the template.
+Unless otherwise stated, you should only need to download the updated tamu_thesis.cls file.

 ## Issues
 If anyone runs into issues when using this template, please submit an issue to this page with your log file and the LaTeX code that created the error.